run-cmw/pizzaparadise/README.md

 ([slides used in presentation]()) and in the
 [final report](https://pizza-paradise.s3-us-west-2.amazonaws.com/resources/pizzaParadiseFinalProjectReport.pdf).
-Finally, the storyboard is accessible on [Trello](https://trello.com/b/lLhNXLeo/pizza-paradise).
+Finally, the project storyboard is accessible on [Trello](https://trello.com/b/lLhNXLeo/pizza-paradise).

 #### Relevant documents